markthitrin/chapel-blog/content/posts/transformer-from-scratch-part1/index.md

 }
 Copy(0,0,D.size,outputGradient,inputGradient);
 ```
-Despite the optimization, Chapel is still a little slower than C++, as the copy section in the C++ version is recognized and replaced with `memcpy`

 Chapel also got better performance than C++ in the forward pass of this layer.
 The compiled code is almost the same, with the same vectorizing and loop unrolling degree; the difference is that Chapel do load, max, and store separately, while C++ merge load and max oprations into one instruction.
 ```asm